-Homies #1 and Homies: A David Gonzales Retrospective will be solicited in Diamond Comic Distributors’ August 2016 Previews catalog, the premiere source of merchandise for the comic book specialty market, and slated for release in October and November, respectively.
-Comic book fans are encouraged to reserve copies with their local comic book retailers.
-Homies will also be available for individual customer purchase through digital platforms courtesy of Comixology, Dynamite Digital, iVerse, and Dark Horse Digital.
+Blood Queen #1 will be solicited in Diamond Comic Distributors’ March Previews catalog, the premiere source of merchandise for the comic book specialty market, and slated for release in June 2014.
+Comic book fans are encouraged to reserve copies of Blood Queen with their local comic book retailers.
+Blood Queen will also be available for individual customer purchase through digital platforms courtesy of Comixology, iVerse, and Dark Horse Digital.

 To find a comic shop near you, visit www.comicshoplocator.com or call 1-888-comicbook.